flarum/flarum-cli/README.md

 - `flarum-cli help [COMMAND]`

 All commands can use a `--no-interaction` flag to proceed with default values for prompts when possible.

-## Model Generation

-Of all the aforementioned commands, the two most powerful ones that will make a huge difference, are the extension initialisation command and the backend **model** generation command.
-The former allows to kickstart the extension with the recommended skeleton from the Core Dev team, while the latter not only creates the backend model, it allows to create all the classes related to the model, from just its name:

-- Table migration
-- Policy
-- API Resource
-- Routes
-- Related Extenders

 ## Infrastructure Modules